Distributed Wind Aeroelastic Modeling

 NREL and Sandia National Laboratories researchers are working with industry partners to improve modeling tools to validate better-performing, more reliable, and lower-cost distributed wind turbines.
 Images by Besiki Kazaishvili, NREL

-• Focus on modern, horizontal-axis archetypes
+• Focusing on modern, horizontal-axis archetypes

-• Improve OpenFAST code
+• Improving OpenFAST code

 Publications